-Learn with them, too; show that you can also make mistakes and that’s OK.
+Learn with them too; show you can also make mistakes and that’s OK.

 - Language teachers should have a genuine love for learning.

-I believe that if you enjoy learning, that joy will radiate to your students and they’ll be inspired to learn as well.
-That joy will give you the spark to teach more effectively because it delights you to share whatever you have learned.
+When you enjoy learning, that joy will radiate to your students and they’ll be inspired to learn as well.
+That joy will give you the spark to teach more effectively because it delights you to share whatever knowledge you have acquired.

 How can a language teacher inspire her students to learn?
 You may leave your comments down below.